AdaCore/gnatcoverage/doc/gnatcov/external_annotations.rst

 .. code-block::

-    BASENAME_1:
+    FILENAME_1:
     - START_LOCATION - END_LOCATION; id: IDENTIFIER; kind: KIND; [EXTRA_FIELDS]
     - ...

-    BASENAME_2:
+    FILENAME_2:
     - ...

-``BASENAME_i`` corresponds to the basename of each file for which there is an annotation.
+``FILENAME_i`` is the full name of each file for which there is an annotation.
+A base name would not designate a file, since several source directories may hold the same one.
 The each annotation is displayed on each line, starting by the location range for the annotation.
 If the annotation only concerns a single location, the ``END_LOCATION`` field will be identical to the ``START_LOCATION``.
 The unique identifier of the annotation is then displayed in